-A beneficiary is entitled to disbursement of funds if the trust authorizes such disbursement.
+Disbursement of funds to beneficiaries, if authorized by the trust, should happen within the timeframe specified in the trust.
 Here are some examples of the different types of trust disbursement arrangements for beneficiaries:

-Keep in mind that the possibility of disbursement of funds to beneficiaries might not be the same in every trust – some trusts authorize disbursement to beneficiaries, some do not.
+The possibility of disbursement of funds to beneficiaries is not the same in every trust.
+Some trusts authorize disbursement to beneficiaries, some do not.
 You would have to have an attorney read the trust document to find out for sure, presuming that the trust document is not unclear (as some are).
 Some beneficiaries are entitled to disbursement of funds, some are entitled only to disbursement of income, and some are not entitled to any disbursement, possibly for a long time.
 Some beneficiaries are not entitled to any disbursement at all, such as contingent beneficiaries.

 Every month of delay of disbursement of funds costs the beneficiary loss of use and enjoyment of their share of the trust.
 If the trustee is taking too long, a trust attorney can go a long way in showing them that distributing the trust to the beneficiaries should be a priority.